 I am a Professor of Law and the Sam Nunn Chair in Ethics and Professionalism at Emory Law School.
-I am also the author of Questions Presented, a regular column in Bloomberg Law, since April 2023.
-Questions Presented examines thorny issues facing the US Supreme Court and ethics in the legal profession.

 My research focuses on: judicial politics, behavior, and strategy; American governmental institutions; and constitutional law, particularly constitutional criminal procedure.
 I am an expert in Supreme Court oral argument: in a series of empirical studies covering 60 years of arguments, I have identified patterns and prejudices in judicial and advocate behavior, and shown that case outcomes can be predicted based on those behaviors.
 Here is what Justice Sotomayor and Justice Ginsburg each have to say about how my work has influenced how the justices conduct oral argument.
 Justice Sotomayor, in comments on the impact of Justice Interrupted, further credited my research with inspiring a change in the rules of the Court’s oral argument and affecting the culture of the Court.